History of the de Young Museum

 The resulting design by the Swiss architectural firm Herzog & de Meuron weaves the museum into the natural environment of the park.
 It also provides open and light-filled spaces that facilitate and enhance the art-viewing experience.
 Historic elements from the former de Young, such as the sphinxes, the original palm trees, and the Pool of Enchantment, have been retained or reconstructed at the new museum.
 The former de Young Museum structure closed to the public on December 31, 2000.
 The new de Young opened on October 15, 2005.

-According to The Art Newspaper (April 2012), the new museum is the most visited art museum west of the Mississippi, the sixth-most-visited art museum in North America, and the 35th-most visited in the world.
+According to The Art Newspaper’s 2019 annual survey of art museum attendance, the de Young ranks within the top ten most visited art museums in the United States, and the most visited in San Francisco.
 Housed in a state-of-the-art, accessible, and architecturally significant facility, it provides valuable art experiences to generations of residents and visitors.